ArmyAntSEC/GGGT/MMMT_eng_raw.md

 Together you had a daughter and a son, and you made sure that they were given a first-rate upbringing with nannies and good schools, all of which you could not even dream of as a child.
 You know that your daughter is angry with you for being what she considers an absent mother, but she cannot even imagine how good she had it.
 Your motto has always been "Carpe Diem" and you are a bit sad that your daughter did not adopt the same perspective on life.
 Your grand-daughter, however, showed more grit but unfortunately you did not live long enough to see her become a grown woman.

 Concerning the Tiara, it was a practical item and a means to achieve your dreams, but you have always been a pragmatic person.
-You sometimes find that your descendents show just a bit too much sentimentality and focus way too much on family history rather than getting to where they want in life.
+You sometimes find that your descendents are just a bit too sentimental and focus way too much on family history rather than getting to where they want in life.

-You will not tell anyone your true story or how you came by the Tiara until you are doing your dream sequence with your great great grand-daughter F, where you will show/tell in monologue form the entire story with all of the details.
+You will not tell anyone your true story or how you came by the Tiara until you are doing your dream sequence with your great great grand-daughter F. In it you will show/tell in monologue form the entire story with all of the details.

 ### Player instructions